ijakab/weld-coding-challenge/README.md

 3. Protobuf - If we have large messages, encoding them in protobuf or afro can greatly reduce kafka disk usage
 4. Better todo queries - Obviously querying todos is limited in filtering options, pagination and sorting.
 We'd need to figure out requirements and, design proper indexing and expose more flexible API
 5. Two-way sync - it is possible that app grows so that data can be edited through this system.
 In that case we would need to make sync in different direction - from our system to the third party API
+6. Multiple users - Currently, app works with the bearer token for a single user provided over environment variable.
+In the real world, we'd want to enable oauth login to the API, hold tokens for multiple users, and give each user access to their own instances.